 Children will receive in-house support in the initial stages when special educational needs are noted.
 Apt SMART targets will be set, reviewed and amended as necessary and on a regular basis.
 Teachers and support staff will attempt to meet needs of children within class / school.

-If children’s needs are not being met, outreach services or referrals to relevant specialists will be sought, following collaborative consultation with children / parents / teachers / support staff / SENCO / Head Teacher or Senior Leadership Team as necessary.
+If children’s needs are not being met, outreach services or referrals to relevant specialists will be sought, following collaborative consultation with children / parents / teachers / support staff / Inclusion Manager / Head Teacher or Senior Leadership Team as necessary.

 Outcomes of referrals will then be acted upon with immediacy in school (for example, findings of Educational Psychologists reports, ASD specialist advice, SLCN programmes etc.) to further support children.
 If necessary, more referrals or requests for Statutory Assessment / Education and Health Plans will be made.